 There are several ways to safely get rid of ground squirrels in the attic, among which you can find the following:

-Squirrel traps are the most effective way to safely and surely catch these small animals, giving you the opportunity to relocate them into their natural habitat once they find their way into a live-cage.
+Squirrel traps are the most effective way to safely and surely catch these small animals, allowing you to relocate them into their natural habitat once they find their way into a live-cage.

 Cover the exits:

 Once you have located all the entry holes the squirrels might have chewed into your home, it’s time to cover them.
 This will leave the rodents with only one exit, making it much more controllable to keep them out.